STOPMOTION (2024)

 Cast: Aisling Franciosi, Tom York, Caoilinn Springall

-In Robert Morgan's Stopmotion (2023) we have a tortured artists and somewhat of a social misfit named Ella (Aisling Franciosi, The Nightingale) who is a stop-motion artist, who at the start of the film is helping her domineering mother (Stella Gonet, Spencer) finish her final film.
-Her mother's hands have been crippled by severe arthritis and unable to manipulate the stop-motion puppets herself.
-Ella is clearly quite talented but the collaboration with her mother is very one-sided, her mother proving to be rather stifling to her own creative instincts.
-However, when her mother suffers a debilitating medical emergency Ella sets out to finish her mother's film, but eventually channels her creativity into a new project.
+In Robert Morgan's Stopmotion (2023) we have a tortured artists and somewhat of a social misfit named Ella (Aisling Franciosi, The Nightingale) who is a stop-motion artist, who at the start of the film is assisting her domineering mother (Stella Gonet, Spencer) finish her final film.
+Her mother's hands have been crippled by severe arthritis and she is unable to manipulate the stop-motion puppets herself.
+Ella is clearly quite talented but the collaboration with her mother is very one-sided, her mother proving to be rather stifling to her own creative instincts, and her input is not valued.
+However, when her mother suffers a debilitating medical emergency Ella sets out to finish her mother's film, but eventually ends up channelling her newfound creative freedom into a new project.

-With the help of her boyfriend Tom (Tom York) she sets up a makeshift studio in a new apartment and begins making her own stop-motion film, struggling with an idea she gets inspiration after arrival of a mysterious little girl (Caoilinn Springall) who suggests the story should be about a young girl lost inthe woods who encounters a scary entity called the Ash Man, This inspires Ella and fuels her creativity, but then mysterious girl begins to make strange suggestions, like building the puppets out of the rotting flesh of a dead fox, then things start to get really weird, with the artists finally finding her creative voice, albeit under the strange influence of a nameless young girl, and finding herself consumed her creative impulses, struggling with her own demons in the process, she begins to crack in a way that brought to mind Roman Polanski's Repulsion as well as Lucky McKee's May
+With the help of her boyfriend Tom (Tom York) she sets up a makeshift studio in a new apartment and begins making her own stop-motion film, after initially struggling a bit with inspiration she finds her muse after arrival of a mysterious little girl (Caoilinn Springall) who suggests that the story should be about a young girl lost inthe woods who encounters a scary entity called the Ash Man, This fuels Ella's creativity, but then the little mysterious girl begins to make strange suggestions, such as constructing the puppets out of the rotting flesh of a dead fox she found in the nearby woods, it's then that things start to get really weird.
+It seems that Ella has finally finding her creative voice, albeit under the strange influence of a nameless young girl, and finding herself consumed by her creative impulses, struggling with her own demons in the process, she begins to unravel in a way that brought to mind Roman Polanski's Repulsion as well as Lucky McKee's May.

-The deeper Ella dives into her stop-motion film the more nightmarish her actual life becomes, peppered with creepy stop-motion footage that creepy puppets begin to infiltrate her actual life, influencing her to act is darker more violent ways.
+The deeper Ella dives into her stop-motion film the more nightmarish her actual life becomes, peppered with creepy stop-motion footage with her creepy puppets infiltrating her actual life, her muse influencing her to act is darker more violent ways that threaten to upend her life.
 The creepy imagery of this one certainly strikes a tone that is hard to shake, the character designs of the girl lost in the woods and the malevolent entity stalking her are grotesque and nightmarish looking, and the scene of the Ash Man entering her own reality and tearing open her skin is quite unsettling.
 The cracked-sanity / blurred reality narrative filtered through the tortured artists is pretty interesting, I don't think it's 100% fully realized, at least not to its fullest potential, but it is a visually intriguing experience.
 Once things start getting grotesquely surreal I was hooked and the cast is phenomenal, especially Aisling Franciosi.
 I think your milage may vary depending on your appreciation for arthouse weirdness, it's certainly not a general audience crowd pleaser, but this is easily one of my favorite Shudder offerings of 2024.

 Special Features: